SysAdminHelp/SysAdminHelp.github.io/_posts/2023-06-19-DNS-Overview.md

 ## DNS: Function and Use Cases

 Small and medium enterprise (SME) businesses need a strong online presence to remain competitive.
 A crucial component in achieving this is the Domain Name System (DNS), which serves SMEs in several essential areas, ensuring their online success.
-These functions broadly fall into three categories, but note they do not cover every exact thing
+These functions broadly fall into three categories, but note they do not cover every exact thing.
+Many people often think of DNS strictly as a name resolution protocol when in reality it is far more complex.

 **Domain Registration** enables SMEs to secure and register their desired domain names.
 This establishes a memorable online identity and fosters brand recognition.